 There are two broad categories of PLA.
-Instructional-Based PLA includes learning that has taken place in a classroom, but not within a two- or four-year institution.
-The most common examples of Instructional-Based PLA include Advanced Placement, International Baccalaureate, American Council on Education (ACE) and National College Credit Recommendation Service (NCCRS) credits.
+Instructional-Based PLA includes learning that typically has taken place in a classroom, but not within a two- or four-year institution.
+The most common examples of Instructional-Based PLA include Advanced Placement, International Baccalaureate, American Council on Education (ACE) and National College Credit Recommendation Service (NCCRS) credits and can include evaluative measures such as CLEP, DSST, and UExcel examinations.
 Experiential Learning-Based PLA describes learning that has occurred outside of a traditional classroom setting and can include evaluative measures such as CLEP, DSST, UExcel examinations, and performance or portfolio assessment review.